telerik/kendo-ui-builder/docs/components/donut-charts.md

 # Donut Charts

-The Kendo UI Donut Charts are part of the Charts components which the Builder supports.
+The Donut Charts are part of the Charts components which the Builder supports.

 ## Usage